stablestud/com.betaflight.Configurator/README.md

 Note: this repo is archived due to the need for network access while building betaflight-configurator.
 However for a (strange?) reason flathub does not allow building flatpaks with network access.
 And I cannot be bothered to create a workaround for a workaround.

-Until Flathub does not allow builds with network connection I don't see any point wasting more time in creating workarounds for workarounds. :(
+Aslong Flathub does not allow builds with network connection, I don't see any point wasting more time in creating workarounds for workarounds. :(

 # com.betaflight.Configurator
 Flatpak build configuration for the [betaflight/betaflight-configurator: Cross platform configuration tool for the Betaflight firmware](https://github.com/betaflight/betaflight-configurator)